 Online platforms like Artgrid and others make stock footage more accessible and affordable to all types of content creators.
 And unlike traditional stock footage companies where you pay per-clip, Artgrid and co. offer content creators subscription-based licensing for royalty-free video clips.
 For example, Artgrid subscribers get unlimited downloads of clips that they can use as many times as they want in any video project, whether it’s YouTube, TikTok, commercials, documentaries and more.

 Finding the right stock footage

 This might seem a little obvious, but finding the right stock clips is super important.
 In other words, don’t just pick the first clip you see.
 Take your time and dig for the right shot, like you’re a DJ looking through crates of vinyl records.

-Clip taken from the story ‘Sound Producer in a Recording Studio‘ by Filippo Cinotti on Artgrid
+Clip taken from the story ‘Sound Producer in a Recording Studio‘

 Some YouTube content, music videos, and other video projects will demand that stock clips look like the original shot footage.
 Other videos pair original footage with stock clips that conceptually match their narrative needs but don’t share the overall visual style (more on this below).
 This is known as inserting a “cutaway” shot.

 If you’re shooting original footage of a desert location, for instance, then your stock footage desert shots should resemble it.
 On the other hand, if you have an interview, you can use a stock footage cutaway that doesn’t look like your interview footage but still enhances its style and storytelling.